-The scope of internal audit work covers all aspects of the organisation's risk management, internal control and governance frameworks and the Internal Audit annual report feeds in to the preparation of the Council's Annual Governance Statement.
-Where appropriate, Internal Audit advises the organisation on emerging risks and may undertake priority risk audit (hot assurance) work on new projects and developments as they take place.
+The scope of internal audit work covers all aspects of the organisation's risk management, internal control and governance frameworks and the Internal Audit annual report feeds into the preparation of the Council's Annual Governance Statement.
+Where appropriate, Internal Audit advises the organisation on emerging risks and undertake priority risk audit (hot assurance) work on new projects and developments as they take place.

 An annual audit opinion is provided to the Audit Committee based on the work undertaken by Internal Audit during the year from the agreed risk-based audit plan, which includes a wide range of council operations along with risk management, internal control and governance considerations.
-A reasonable assurance has been provided on the adequacy and effectiveness in respect of 2018/19, though the opinion notes a high level of recommendations relating to ICT that, while not currently impacting on the audit opinion, requires close scrutiny during 2019/20.
+A reasonable assurance has been provided on the adequacy and effectiveness in respect of 2019/20, though the opinion notes a high level of recommendations relating to ICT Services due to a) limited progress in implementing existing recommendations and b) the deferral of remaining ICT work, as it was mutually agreed between Internal Audit and Senior Management that control concerns existed and further audit work would not add value.
+This is predominately due to the level of vacancies within the team, including the Head of Service.
+The Council are looking to recruit to this post during 2020/21 and Internal Audit will continue to work with the service to address identified concerns.

 The Internal Audit team were subject to an External Quality Assessment in 2018/19.
 The assessment found the team to be compliant with Public Sector Internal Audit Standards.
-Actions to address minor recommendations for improvement have all been implemented during the year.